BUTTERFLYBEA/LITA-PROJECTS/README.md

 ## DATA
 #### Data sources
+The data used in this project was obtained from the Incubator Hub.
+It includes detailed records of transactions, customer demographics, product information and regional sales distribution.
+#### Data Collection
+The data used was collected and complied through transaction logging.
+This ensures that the dataset represents an accurate record of customer interactions and purchasing patterns over a year and eight months.
 ### Data Characteristics
 The dataset includes the following variables:
 1. OrderID : Unique identification of each order purchased by the customers